Our mission

 Fabian Prochazka

-My research focuses on the role the internet in public communication and opinion formation.
+My research focuses on the role the internet plays in public communication and opinion formation.
 At the IPB, I am particularly interested in journalism and online discourse on climate change.

 Assistant professor Dr Fabian Prochazka (Communication Studies)